alisondy/presentations/introtok8s/README.md

 # Introduction To K8s Demo

-This is the instructions for running the demo that I made for the "Hands on Introduction to kubernetes talk"
+This is the instructions for running the demo that I used for the "Hands on Introduction to kubernetes talk"

 ## Create a local cluster using Minikube